 Underused Tips to Shorten Your Sales Cycle

-Fortunately, a shorter sales cycle benefits your customers just as much as it helps you: you can use it as a competitive advantage to stand out from the crowd once you get the science of it down.
-If you’re using too many resources waiting for clients to pull the trigger, you need to shorten your sales cycle.
+Fortunately, a shorter sales cycle benefits your customers just as much as it helps you: you can use it as a competitive advantage to stand out from the crowd once you get the science down.
+If you’re using too many resources waiting for clients to pull the trigger, you must shorten your sales cycle.

 Ideas to Shorten Your Sales Cycle

-A strategic sales cycle is a much better investment of your time than blindly trusting the sales pipeline to eventually filter into profit.
+A strategic sales cycle is a much better investment of your time than blindly trusting the sales pipeline to filter into profit eventually.
 Here are 12 actionable ways to shorten your sales cycle today.

 1. Seriously review the quality of your content and collateral material.
-If you’re not putting out your best articles, you won’t convert your best prospects.
+You won’t convert your best prospects if you’re not putting out your best articles.

 2. Review your written sales process for effectiveness.
-If you don’t have one, start writing it out and then follow it.
+If you don’t have one, start writing it and following it.

 3. Consider your customer relations performance.
 Anyone who interacts with your clients should be likable, helpful, friendly, honest, and eager to please.
-Building a strong relationship with your customers lubricates the sales process.
+Building a solid relationship with your customers lubricates the sales process.

-4. Organize yourself so that you are doing the high-return-high-value tasks vs. the low-value administrative time-eaters.
+4. Organize yourself to do the high-return-high-value tasks vs. the low-value administrative time-eaters.
 Delegate when you can, and invest your extra time into prospect care.

 5. Clarify your target audience.
 Casting a wide net is a waste of resources.
 It’s better to target the specific people your product or service is made for.